This story was updated on Dec. 5, 2020.

 “I think there’s been an acknowledgement lately that this is a legitimate sector in terms of jobs and economic growth,” she says.
 “I think the BEA study that was published late last year, that for the first time counted outdoor recreation as a sector of the economy, was really important in [demonstrating] that to states.”

 The increasing number of outdoor recreation offices represents states’ realization of the need to protect outdoor recreation assets by giving the industry a platform.
-Since 2013, when Utah created the first office of outdoor recreation, 13 states have followed suit — with 10 offices created since 2017 alone — and many more considering doing so.
-The majority of these offices are concentrated in the West, with a few scattered along the Eastern Seaboard, in states with booming outdoor recreation economies.
+Since 2013, when Utah created the first office of outdoor recreation, 15 states have followed suit, and many more are considering doing so.
+The majority of these offices are concentrated in the West; however, more eastern states are also seeing the value in having an area of government dedicated to this important niche, with offices now in Maine, North Carolina, Virginia and New Hampshire.
+Additionally, two midwestern states also have such offices: Wisconsin and Michigan.

 In a report released by CAP in June, titled Policies to Boost State Outdoor Recreation Economies, Rowland-Shea explores this trend, noting that these offices provide a much needed voice to an area that traditionally hasn’t had one in government.